pilleatus/orientdb-tutorial-distributed-database/preparation.md

 ##install Docker
 <img src="https://www.docker.com/sites/all/themes/docker/assets/images/logo.png" align="right" width="35%">
 With docker it is possible to package a application with all needed dependencies and upload it to a server.
-If you will use such a application you can just download it and start it.
+If you will use such a application you can just download and start it.
 To run a application with Docker you first have to install the Docker-Deamon.
 Meanwhile there are additional tools for managing docker applications.
 But they are not necessary for this Tutorial.
 When you are a Linux user just follow the steps on: https://docs.docker.com/engine/installation